mailpile/www.mailpile.is/blog/2018-10-27_Progress_Report.md

       get a member of the community to review and confirm our implementation at the [35c3](https://events.ccc.de/2018/09/11/35c3-call-for-participation-and-submission-guidelines/)
       conference.
 We have a volunteer to perform the review.
-   4. I have a vouncher and will be representing Mailpile at 35c3.
+   4. I have a voucher and will be representing Mailpile at 35c3.
 Come say hi!

 It was a productive weekend!